scientist-softserv/reumanager/README.md

 once you have the containers up and running
 5. run `docker-compose exec web bash` this will give you a console in the container running rails
 6. run `rails db:create db:migrate db:seed` in the container
+7. run `./bin/webpack` in the console inside the container
 7. in a browser go to test.lvh.me:3000

 to get to the new admin go to http://test.lvh.me:3000/reu_program/dashboard.